gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/project/phase-1.md

 ### REGS Starting State

   - Course schedule must be exactly what is specified in the project description.
-  - Unused IDs: Make sure the following student names and IDs are **not** used in your database start state/data.
-(The names are listed as Last name, First name and the ID)
-    - Coltrane, John with ID 11111111
-    - Davis, Miles with ID 22222222
-    - Monk, Thelonious with ID 33333333
-    - Getz, Stan with ID 44444444
   - Students:  There must be two *MS*  graduate students entered into the system with the student numbers and other data as specified below:
     - Holiday, Billie with ID 88888888 and registered for CSCI 6461 and CSCI 6212.
 Provide us with their system login info (so we can test their registration transactions).
     - Krall, Diana with ID 99999999 and no courses registered.
 Provide us with their system login info (so we can test their registration transactions).